Beja Portugal, the Ideal City for a Peaceful Weekend Getaway

 Pousada Convento de Beja hotel.

 Other worthy options are Hotel Bejense (website is in Portuguese) and Hospedaria Dona Maria, both high-quality hotels, perfect for couples and located just minutes away from the main sightseeing points.
+For those who like to have a kitchen at their disposal, check the listings on Airbnb, as it offers typical Portuguese houses.
+Local people in Alentejo are very hospitable and will make sure you’ll have anything you need during your stay.

 Top things to do in Beja

 Being a small city, Beja’s main points of interest are all generally within walking distance of each other.
 Here’s a suggested route that will take you through the various stages of the town’s history.
+From the Roman times to the Visigoths’ era, up to the Manueline era, a Portuguese Gothic period from the 16th century, known for its particular ornamental architecture.

 Church of Santo Amaro (“Igreja de Santo Amaro”)